Pat Reece | Why I Practice Law

-This led me to Heiling Dwyer Attorneys.
+This led me to Heiling Dwyer Fernandes.

 After meeting with Dean, Jim and Roy, I realized I had found the place for me.
 From their individual philosophies to the firm’s mission of putting the needs of people who have been injured first, is exactly what I am seeking.
 I learned a lot working for the insurance company.
 Now I take that experience to help people in need — those who are injured and working through a traumatic event in their lives.

 I work hard to make sure there is a positive outcome for each case, so my clients can move forward with their lives.
 I make sure each client is treated with the respect and the care they deserve–this is at the heart of why I practice law.